mario-ciava/AI-Audit-Framework/README.md

 - No networking, PoW or consensus is involved; the log is entirely local.
 - The privacy accountant tracks and enforces the total ε-budget; noisy outputs are clipped to configured bounds.
 - A re-entrant lock protects concurrent writes to the Merkle chain.
+- The signing key and Merkle chain are stored locally (defaults under `audit_state/`).
+Protect or relocate these files via the configuration to fit your operational security requirements.

 ## Limitations